simpleinjector/SimpleInjector/.github/ISSUE_TEMPLATE/question-and-feature-request.md

 ---

+This template aims to help you writing high-quality questions.
+Raising a high-quality question gives you the best bang for your buck, because it typically takes far less time before you get a satisfactory answer.

-Write a title that summarizes the specific problem, question, or feature request.
+You should start with writing a title that summarizes the specific problem, question, or feature request.
 Your title should be specific.
 If you have trouble coming up with a title, consider writing the title last.
 Here are some examples of good and bad titles:

 Bad titles:
 * Simple Injector Confusion